-1.2.1.
+- 1.2.1.
 Dwyer Nolan Developments Ltd. intends to apply to An Bord Pleanála for permission for a strategic housing development, on a site of c.
 1.5 hectares, located at the junction of Santry Avenue and Swords Road, Santry, Dublin 9.
 The development site is bounded to the north by Santry Avenue, to the east by Swords Road, to the west by Santry Avenue Industrial Estate, and to the south by the permitted Santry Place development (granted under Dublin City Council Ref's.
-2713/17 & 2737/19).

-1.2.2 The proposed development provides for 350 no. apartments, comprised of 113 no. 1 bed, 218 no. 2 bed, & 19 no. 3 bed dwellings, in 4 no. seven to fourteen storey buildings, over basement level, with 5 no. retail / commercial units and a community use unit located at ground floor level facing onto Santry Avenue and Swords Road.
+2713/17 & 2737/19). - 1.2.2 The proposed development provides for 350 no. apartments, comprised of 113 no. 1 bed, 218 no. 2 bed, & 19 no. 3 bed dwellings, in 4 no. seven to fourteen storey buildings, over basement level, with 4 no. commercial / retail uses and a medical suite / GP practice unit and a community use unit located at ground floor level facing onto Santry Avenue and Swords Road.
 A one storey residential amenity unit, facing onto Santry Avenue, is also provided for between Blocks A & D.